car-ol-ina/GAN-with-numPy/README.md

 $$ N(0,1) $$

 The goal in this case is to have a generator that outpus values in $\mathbb{R}$ according to real data distribution, i.e., the majority of the generators output fall in a neighbourhood of 0.

+We implement

+  - a VANNILA GAN with both the Generator and Discriminator as Neural Networks with one hidden layer.
+  - a Wasserstein GAN with both the Generator and Discriminator as Neural Networks with one hidden layer.